ramottamado/ramottamado.github.io/_posts/2022-12-04-custom-logging-in-pyspark.md

         return module + "." + klass.__name__
 ```

-Then, your class will need to extend the `CustomLogger` class like this:
+Then, your classes will need to extend the `CustomLogger` class like this:

 ```python
 class MyPipeline(LoggerProvider):